ashsingh2202-web/Gut-Microbiome-and-Breast-Cancer-Immunotherapy/README.md

 ## 📌 Project Overview

-This research proposal investigates the role of the gut microbiome in influencing immunotherapy outcomes among patients with Triple-Negative Breast Cancer (TNBC).
+This research proposal explores how the gut microbiome may influence immunotherapy outcomes among patients with Triple-Negative Breast Cancer (TNBC).

-While immune checkpoint inhibitors have shown promise in TNBC treatment, responses vary substantially across patients.
-Emerging evidence suggests that gut microbiome composition may influence treatment efficacy through immune system modulation.
+Although immune checkpoint inhibitors have improved treatment options for some TNBC patients, response rates remain highly variable.
+Emerging evidence suggests that gut microbiome composition may affect immune regulation and treatment efficacy.
+This proposal investigates whether microbiome-based biomarkers can help predict immunotherapy response and support future precision oncology strategies.

-This proposal aims to identify microbiome-based biomarkers that may predict immunotherapy success and support future personalized treatment strategies.
+Based on a graduate-level research proposal developed at the University of Miami.

 ---